 Now you may have embedded Mailchimp signup forms on your site and collected the leads, However, we have found that the process of embedding Mailchimp signup forms on your site requires prior coding knowledge and you won’t get advanced features available in WPForms signup forms.
 That’s why we preferred WPForms to create forms on the website.

 Multiple Types of Signup Forms

-By integrating Mailchimp to WPForms, you can create customized forms and configure different actions on each of them.
-For example one form for adding users to the mailing list, one for removing them from your emailing list, etc. This way users have full freedom and they can opt-in/out from your email list whenever they want.
+By integrating Mailchimp into WPForms, you can create customized forms and configure different actions on each of them.
+For example one form for adding users to the mailing list, one for removing them from your emailing list, etc. This way users have full freedom and they can opt in/out from your email list whenever they want.

 No GDPR Concern

 As per the GDPR act, the website owner must take user consent before collecting or using their data for advertisement.
 Well, the signup forms you created with Mailchimp and WPForms are totally GDPR-compatible.

 Do you have multiple email lists exited on your Mailchimp account?
 Well, with Mailchimp and WPForms signup forms, you have full control to decide the email list the reader should be added to.

 In the next section, we are going to create Mailchimp-enabled signup forms with the help of WPForms and upload them on our website.